Kidney Bean Curry (Jamaican-Style)

 Ingredients

-- 1 tablespoon coconut oil, or 1/4 vegetable broth if oil-free
+- 1 tablespoon coconut oil or 1/4 vegetable broth for oil-free

 - 1 teaspoon ground coriander